E-bike: Definition and classes

-As of 2025 many countries do not have quality standards for ebikes, rules about who can ride them and where, or even a clear legal definition of what they are.
+As of 2025 many countries do not have quality standards for e-bikes, rules about who can ride them and where, or even a clear legal definition of what they are.

-E-bikes are classed according to the power that their electric motor can deliver and the control system, i.e., when and how the power from the motor is applied.
-Also the classification of e-bikes is complicated as much of the definition is due to the legality of what constitutes a bicycle and what constitutes a moped or motorcycle.
-As such, the classification of these e-bikes varies greatly across countries and local jurisdictions.
+E-bikes are classed according to the power that their electric motor can deliver and the way the power is controlled by the rider.
+Bikes with highly powerful electric motors are considered to be mopeds or motorcycles in some areas.
+The classification of these e-bikes varies greatly, even across local jurisdictions.

-Despite these legal complications, the classification of e-bikes is mainly decided by whether the e-bike's motor assists the rider using a pedal-assist system or by a power-on-demand one.
+The classification of e-bikes is sometimes decided by whether the e-bike's motor assists the rider using a pedal-assist system or by a power-on-demand one.
 Definitions of these are as follows: